 Gold pieces from an Egyptian necklace.
 Most likely would have been strung with beads made from faience or semi-precious stone such as turquoise or carnelian.
 British Museum.

 Egyptian “board game.”
 Not senet, but would have been played in similar fashion.
 British Museum

 This could have been done in mosaics on the floor of Isis’ villa.
 British Museum.

 Faience and gold amulets, cartouche, pendant.
 Any of these would have been commonplace in Isis’ world.
 Petrie Museum.

 Egyptian glass fish showing millefiori glass technique.
 Isis would have stored her precious scented oil in vials made of this glass.
 British Museum.

-Entry filed under: The Red Mirror Odyssey.
+Entry filed under: The Isis Trilogy.
 Tags: ancient Egypt, British Museum, Cairo Museum, Isis, Petrie Museum, Sandra Gore, The Egypt Trilogy.